-If in ancient times emphasis placed on the philosophical aspect of Siddhasana (seated yoga pose), then its modern purpose is more related to the medical one.
-It is believed that it has a beneficial effect on all organs, spine, joints, etc.
+If in ancient times emphasis placed on the philosophical aspect of Siddhasana Pose (seated yoga pose), then its modern purpose is more related to the medical one.
+This is believed that it has a beneficial effect on all organs, spine, joints, etc.

 The Benefits and Harms of Siddhasana

 The pose of Siddhasana perfection is not an easy pose, therefore it has both beneficial and harmful effects.
 Although the pose is considered as an asana for meditation, it is beneficial for the physical and spiritual condition of a person.